gavinfielder/pft/README.md

 # Usage Statistics

 By default, PFT sends a SHA-1 hash of your username and whether you're on the Fremont or Paris campus on every `make`.
 You can disable this behavior in options-config.ini, and/or see exactly what the script does in src/usage\_statitics.php.
 My reason in doing this is to have real usage data to show recruiters and hiring managers.
-You can view all the collected data [HERE](https://docs.google.com/spreadsheets/d/1_UxSfIVYFPQqCotnaEFNApwXchNvWLqANEum1tSvHPM/edit?usp=sharing).
+If you're a 42 student and want to know more or see the collected data, feel free to message me on slack.

 # Credits